 THE LIFESPAN OF CHICKENS

 Chicken lifespans vary depending on the species, where you live, and other environmental factors.
 On average, backyard chickens can live to be anywhere from five to ten years old.
-A healthy hen with a safe home might even make it to 11 or 12 years.
+A healthy hen with a safe home might even reach 11 or 12 years old.
 However, egg productivity doesn’t last that long.
 A young hen will begin laying her eggs at around 18 to 20 weeks old.
 A chicken’s first two years of adulthood are her most productive in terms of egg laying.

 IS THIS REALLY THE END?